Think of structured data as the shared vocabulary that helps search engines truly "get" your content.

 (Loading a single URL into Google’s schema validator tool.)

-Note: You may have also heard of Google's structured data testing tool, but this tool is being deprecated.
+Note: You may have also heard of Google's structured data testing tool, but this tool has been deprecated.

 The same applies to the Bing Markup Validator, which is a part of its webmaster tools.
 A markup validator only allows for one page at a time.